ontola/dexpod/README.md

 Thanks to [Dexes](https://dexes.nl) and [SIDN Fonds](https://www.sidnfonds.nl/projecten/solid-starter) for funding this project.

-## Architecture

-This repo is a Ruby on Rails server

 ## Compliance with Solid Spec

 Since the [specification of Solid](https://solid.github.io/specification/) itself and the related specs are still a work in progress, it is impossible to fully comply at this moment.